testingisdocumenting/blog/blog-content/articles/testing-makes-you-faster-day-one.md

 * Having a tight feedback loop is important for being efficient engineer.
 * Tests are your teleports into any part of your application.
-* Tests make you fast
+* Tests make you fast.